Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/upgrades/migrations.md

 If you are not on {{site.ee_product_name}} 1.5.x, you must first incrementally upgrade to 1.5.x before upgrading to 2.1.x.
-Zero downtime is possible but _not_ guaranteed if you are upgrading incrementally from versions 0.36.x to 1.3.x to 1.5.x.
+Zero downtime is possible but _not_ guaranteed if you are upgrading incrementally between versions, from 0.36.x to 1.3.x to 1.5.x.
 Plan accordingly.

 * If running a version of {{site.ee_product_name}} earlier than 1.3,